schalkneethling/150days-of-html/newsletter/day010-150daysofhtml.md

   color: #fff;
   font: 18px/1.5 sans-serif;
 }
 ```

 We host this file on a CDN but wish to ensure that the content we get is the content we expect.
 Our first step is to generate a [cryptographic hash](https://en.wikipedia.org/wiki/SHA-1) from the above content.
-Here I will be using [OpenSSL's tools](https://www.openssl.org/) to generate the hash from the command line.
+Here I will be using [OpenSSL’s tools](https://www.openssl.org/) to generate the hash from the command line.

 ```bash
 cat main.css | openssl dgst -sha384 -binary | openssl base64 -A | pbcopy